 We also now offer ghost tours across the US!
 Find the closest ghost tour to you here.

 America is home to so many haunted locations and scary places to visit!
-There are castles, prisons, hotels, insane asylums, and ships!
+There are castles, prisons, the most haunted hotels, insane asylums, and ships!
 Let’s start your journey now and get right into the top 10 most haunted places in America.

 10. St. Augustine Lighthouse, St. Augustine, Florida